TREBINJE Tourism

 A post shared by Aleksa Petrović (@aleksapetroviic)

-The Old Town of Trebinje was built during the eighteenth century when Trebinje was still part of the Ottoman Empire.
-The Trebinje Old Town was built due to the Ottoman Empire’s need to organize its possessions in Herzegovina due to major changes as a result of the wars with the Holy League from 1683-1699.
-Today in the Old Town, known as Kastel, you can find lots of tourist attractions such as the Museum of Herzegovina and the Osman Pasha Mosque, which was restored after the war.
+The Old Town in Trebinje was built during the eighteenth century, when Trebinje was still part of the Ottoman Empire.
+The Old Town of Trebinje was constructed due to the Ottoman Empire’s need to organize its possessions in Herzegovina as a result of significant changes brought about by the wars with the Holy League from 1683 to 1699.
+Today, in the Old Town, better known as Kastel, there are many tourist attractions such as the Museum of Herzegovina and the Osman Pasha Mosque, which was restored after the war, along with numerous shops and cafes.

 View this post on Instagram